ladypineapple/git-basics-diagnostic/challenge.md

 ## Challenge

+Write your answers inside this file, where it's indicated by the comments.

 1. We just forked a repo on GitHub.com and want to start working on it locally.
 What command do we use to do that?

 <!-- Answer Starts Here -->